eldritchtools/limbus-shared-library/README.md

 ## Limbus Shared Library

-Just a repo for shared components for my Palworld projects.
+Just a repo for shared components for my Limbus projects.

 Run `npm run build` before pushing updates to this project.